jamesbvaughan/jamesbvaughan.com/content/_index.md

 - [setlist.fm](https://www.setlist.fm/concerts/jamesbvaughan)
 - [mountain project](https://www.mountainproject.com/user/112201703/james-vaughan)

+# get in touch

+I'm at [james@jamesbvaughan.com](mailto:james@jamesbvaughan.com) and love hearing from new people.

+Reach out if you'd like to chat about new ideas, work together, or get coffee.

 # about this website

 This is mostly a place for me to share [things that I write](/blog),